-"She scarce could see the sun" (line 29), she is near God and God is in the last circle that is near the sun, because that she probably can see the sun.
+"She scarce could see the sun" (line 29), she is near God and God is in the last circle that is near the sun, because of that she probably can see the sun.

-From verse 30 to verse 35 we can read the desperation of the man because he has lost his love, he sees darkness around him, and because that he lies on the floor, and all around him is painted with dark colours.
+From verse 30 to verse 35 we can read about the desperation of the man because he has lost his love, he sees darkness around him, and because of that he lies on the floor, and all around him is painted with dark colours.

-From verse 36 to verse 41 it is a description of the image at the top of the picture, the lovers are together, they kiss and hug each other, and they are over the woman, and because that they are nearer of God, it can be expressed as the true love is better and can aspirate to be nearby of God.
-Another explanation is that this image is a dream, and our dreams are ever situated over us.
-The image of the lovers together in the picture is blurred as a dream or feeling, or it can be a vision of the future, when the gentleman will die, he will go to heaven with the lady and they will be together at the end.
+From verse 36 to verse 41 is a description of the image at the top of the picture, the lovers are together, they kiss and hug each other, and they are over the woman, and because of that they are nearer to God, it can be expressed as the true love that is better and can aspire to be near of God.
+Another explanation is that this image is a dream, and our dreams are always situated over us.
+The image of the lovers together in the picture is blurred as a dream or feeling, or it can be a vision of the future, when the gentleman will die, he will go to heaven with the lady and they will be together at the end of their life, when they were death they will be together.